 Each school district may have their own set of Bus Expectations which students are expected to follow.
 In these cases, those expectations will be distributed to families at the beginning of the year.

 Riding the bus is a privilege.
-Students who wish to enjoy this privilege must abide by the rules and regulations in order to help to ensure safe and orderly bus transportation.
-Parents will be notified of each bus violation.
+Students who wish to enjoy this privilege must abide by the rules and

 If a student chooses not to meet our expectations, the consequences are as follows: